wojzaremba/active-delays/README.md

 Put ltmcla_S08.mat file that constains experimental data of subject nr 8 into directory active-delays/data/ of your project.
 You can download ltmcla_S09.mat as well.

+Related papers are stored in the directory active-delays/data_description

 HOW TO RUN
 ==========

-Change path mainpath in the file active-delays/initialize.m to your path to the main directory.

 Project is dependent on the mosek (http://mosek.com/).
 In order to make mosek work, please go to their webside and apply for licence for research purpose.
 Next please place it in a directory "active-delays/external_tools/mosek/6/licenses".
 All other external components should work without any additional external twicking.
 Don't forget about putting exemplary dataset (described in the section DATA) in active-delays/data directory.